-11.1 Serial Peripheral Interface (SPI) Overview
+10.1 Serial Peripheral Interface (SPI) Overview

+SPI functionality is not provided in the uS3.
+Support for SPI has not bene released for the S3 Pro.
 The SAINT2 supports SPI through a monitor program in which sending messages is not supported.
 All message traffic on the bus is "sniffed" and made available to the user.
 The SPI monitor is limited to baud rates of 400K or less.